Sunday, 25 March 2012

 ― Nikola Tesla

-Many inspirational leaders throughout history were assassinated for being peace advocates.
-And that is an enough reason to believe that what they have devoted their lives to must be of great value.
+One remarkable thing to ponder is that many inspirational leaders throughout history were assassinated for being peace advocates.
+And that is an enough reason to realise that what they have devoted their lives to must be of great value.
 From Gandhi to JFK and Martin Luther King, to John Lennon, Diane Fossey and many others, they all had one thing in common.
 They believed in a vision of a better world we could simply reach just by harmoniously getting along as human species.

 An organism in war with itself is most definitely doomed.
 And those who don’t want peace are the few extremely powerful who are leading the masses.
 Their sole might stems from enormous profits made in war expenditures which until now, I’m sure are by the googol.
 They also couldn’t care less about our dear planet or its 99%.
 I never really understood the rationale behind those supreme powers; they kill people who kill other people to show the people that killing is wrong!
 Isn’t that what it’s been all about lately?

-They – and by they I mean the world’s elites who happen to be all members of secret societies – are the decision makers who control the governments, the big corporations, the media, the wars and arms, the stock market and the oil.
+They, the world’s power that be, are the decision makers who control the governments, the big corporations, the media, the wars and arms, the stock market and the oil.
 As George Carlin has truthfully put it: “They got you by the balls.”
 Perhaps we can’t all change the world, for now, but we are all capable of making a difference by starting from within ourselves.

 Once the people are awakened, many great things will follow and by contemplating history, we can get a clear view of what the future holds in its coming road bends.
-Change is the only constant thing in life and power will always go back to the people; now globally called the 99%.
-All great civilizations had an expiry date and a societal collapse, from Pharaohs to Romans to Mayans to Greeks to U.S?
+Change Is The Only Constant thing in life and power will always go back to the people; now globally called the 99%.
+All great civilisations had an expiry date and a societal collapse, from Pharaohs to Romans to Mayans to Greeks to U.S?

 For humanity, tangible results might take some time to transpire in real, and our generation might not witness substantial change in this lifetime.
 But again, we can always start with ourselves by seeking happiness and inner peace.
-We have to believe in the bigger picture while agreeing that as species, change will always be our chance to evolve and prosper.
+We have to keep the bigger picture in mind while agreeing that as species, change will always be our chance to evolve and prosper.
 When we adjust to that shift in paradigm, play an active role in serving humanity and leave our positive mark, we’re not only advancing on a personal level but we’re also allowing our descendants to sow the seeds we’re planting today.
 By helping ourselves, we are helping them in better dealing with their own future.
-Once we start thinking like that and have confidence in our grand purpose in life, we will be fairly and blissfully rewarded back in many different and unconceived ways.
+Once we start thinking as such and have confidence in our grand purpose in life, we will be fairly and blissfully rewarded back in many different and inconceivable ways.
 An earthly Nirvana will be reached: Enlightenment, Illumination, Satori, Soul-liberation, Kairos, Awakening, Revelation.

-Our planet is 4.5 billion years old and by looking at the asteroid collisions, rifting of Pangaea, tsunamis, volcanoes eruptions, earthquakes, species extinctions, wars, diseases and famines, we realize that they were all seasonal and that during most of its existence, things have been relatively peaceful.
+Our planet is 4.5 billion years old and by looking at the asteroid collisions, rifting of Pangaea, tsunamis, volcanoes eruptions, earthquakes, species extinctions, wars, diseases and famines, we realise that they were all seasonal; and that during most of its existence, things have been relatively peaceful.
 Nature will sure outlive us while we physically vanish after this somewhat short earthly visit.
-I believe we were created with these uniquely designed minds to wonder and ponder about the meticulously and beautifully structured world without ever reaching any saturation in order to keep us humble and always hungry for more.
-We realize how mammothly minuscule we are by looking at how vast and endless the universe is.
+I hold that we were created with these uniquely designed minds to wonder and ponder about the meticulously and beautifully structured world without ever reaching any saturation, in order to keep us humble and always hungry for more.
+We realise how mammothly minuscule we are by looking at how vast and endless the universe is.

 Could I be a more deluded?